-Sweat dropped down his back as he inhaled the sweetness of a crowd of hundreds of people.
+Sweat dropped down Her back as She inhaled the sweetness of a crowd of hundreds of people.

-He knew the day would come and he knew he would be the result of such chaos and excitement.
+She knew the day would come and She knew She would be the result of such chaos and excitement.

 Appreciation, celebration–for the evolution and brilliance in music.